APJansen/TDUr/README.md

 with the color of the stone determined by the row it is on.
 The only exception are the first and last column indicating the number of stones at the start or finish, which range from 0 to 7.

-Before we input this board to the value network, we flip it if necessary so that the network always gets fed boards where it is  the red player's turn.
+Before this board is fed into the value network, it is flipped if necessary so that the network always gets fed boards where it is the red player's turn.
-Then we flatten the board into a 32-dimensional vector which is the input to the value network.
+Then it is flatted into a 32-dimensional feature vector which is the input to the value network.
+This computes some value v.
-To always output the value function as seen from the red player's point of view, which seems conceptually the simplest, we directly output the value if it actually was the red player's turn, and otherwise we output 1 - the computed value.
+To always output the value function as seen from the red player's point of view, which seems conceptually the simplest, the final output is v if it was actually the red player's turn, and 1 - v otherwise.
-This also enforces a symmetry present in the game, where if we mirror the board along the middle row and change turn, we obtain the same state, only with the roles of red and blue reversed.
+This also enforces a symmetry present in the game: mirroring the board along the middle row and changin the turn results in the same state, only with the roles of red and blue reversed.

 ### Jax

-To speed up the training, we made heavy use of jax, which has sped it up by a factor of 100, allowing play of about 1000 moves per second on a CPU.
+To speed up the training, I made heavy use of jax, a Python package for automatic differentiation and fast numerical computation.
+This has sped it up by a factor of 100, allowing play of about 1000 moves per second on a CPU.
 This involves adding `jit` decorators around often used functions, which automatically compiles them the first time they're run.
 It is actually a bit more involved, but only slightly.
 For jax to be able to do this, it traces the function with abstract inputs that have only a shape and a type, but not values.
 If there are conditionals on values this will fail.
-So to use jax to its full extent, these conditionals should be converted as much as possible to arithmetic operations, which is what we have done.
+So to use jax to its full extent, these conditionals should be converted as much as possible to arithmetic operations, which is what I have done.
-We have also used `grad` to compute the derivative of the value function in a single line, and `vmap` to compute the values of all legal moves in one batch, without having to explicitly add the batch dimension in the code.
+I have also used `grad` to compute the derivative of the value function in a single line, and `vmap` to compute the values of all legal moves in one batch, without having to explicitly add the batch dimension in the code.

 ### TD error

-Finally, for the final TD error, when a game is finished, we use the reward minus the previous value, rather than the reward plus the next value minus the previous value.
-This is because we know the total return of the final state exactly, it is simply one if we have won and zero otherwise, so there is no need to bootstrap.
+Finally, for the final TD error, when a game is finished, I use the reward minus the previous value, rather than the reward plus the next value minus the previous value.
+This is because at this point the return of the final state is known exactly, it is simply one if red has won and zero if blue has won, so there is no need to bootstrap.

 ### Initialization

 It is very important not to initialize the value network's parameters too large.
 In particular using Xavier initialization, appropriate for supervised learning with sigmoid activation, leads to large random initial biases that training through self-play cannot overcome.
-We initialize biases at zero and weights normally distributed, with standard deviation 1e-4.
+Biases are initialized at zero and weights normally distributed, with mean zero and  standard deviation 1e-4.

 ### Hyperparameters
-There are a number of hyperparameters in this setup, listed below with the values we tried in brackets:
+There are a number of hyperparameters in this setup, listed below with the values I tried in brackets:
 - hidden units N: 40 (20, 40, 80)
 - learning rate alpha: 0.01 (0.01, 0.003, 0.0003)
 - lambda: 0.9 (0.5, 0.6, 0.7, 0.8, 0.9, 0.95)